Forecasting an ever-changing climate

 That relationship between CO2 and sea ice melt was the subject of a major paper co-authored by Stroeve and Dick Notz, from the Max Planck Institute for Meteorology, in 2016.
 And it remains a major issue of interest and concern for Stroeve today.

-In their paper, Stroeve and Notz observed that every tonne of CO2 that was emitted into the atmosphere resulted in the disappearance of three square miles of the Arctic Ocean sea ice.
+In their paper, Stroeve and Notz observed that every tonne of CO2 that was emitted into the atmosphere resulted in the disappearance of three square metres of the Arctic Ocean sea ice.
 This means that everyday actions taken thousands of kilometers away—like driving a car to a shopping centre, travelling by plane to an out-of-province conference, or turning up the heat at home instead of putting on a sweater—contributes directly to the melting of the sea ice in the northern-most edge of the world.

 Stroeve has been monitoring the Arctic sea ice melting since she was a PhD student in the 1990s, but admits that she is still alarmed and amazed by how quickly it is occurring.
 She remains optimistic, however, that the research she is undertaking in her new role at the U of M will help temper that melting and convince people everywhere of the need to reduce their carbon emissions.